jakeisonline/next-auth-template/README.md

 3. Run `pnpm install && pnpm run db:push` to install dependencies and push the database schema
 4. Run `pnpm run dev` to start the development server
 5. Navigate to `http://localhost:3000`, and click the "Sign up" or "Sign in" buttons

+# Customising

+This template is designed to be as simple as possible, and it's intended that you customise it to your needs, using your own coding skills.
+Nonetheless, there are some things you can customise to make it easier to get started.

+## Database

+This template expects a PostgreSQL database, and uses Drizzle ORM to interface with it.
+Out of the box, Drizzle is configured to use Neon, but you can change this to any other database.

+1. In `db/db.ts`, change the `sql` variable to point to your database

+See [Drizzle ORM's documentation](https://orm.drizzle.team/docs/get-started-postgresql) for more information.

+## Add other Auth.js providers

+This template uses Google Sign-in, but you can add other providers Auth.js supports.

+1. Browse the available providers in [Auth.js's documentation](https://authjs.dev/getting-started/authentication/oauth)
+2. Add the required environment variables for your new provider to `.env`
+3. In `src/lib/auth.ts`, add the provider to the `providers` array (and be sure to import it!)
+4. On your sign in and sign up pages, add `<SocialSignInButton provider="new_provider" />` component where `new_provider` is the name of the provider you added

+## Enable Magic Links

+Magic links are a great way to sign in users without having to create an account, but are not enabled by default due to requiring an email provider.
+To enable them, follow these steps:

+## Change Email Provider

+By default, this template uses [Resend](https://resend.com/emails) to send magic links.
+You can change this to any other email provider that Auth.js supports.

 # Environment Variables